Mfficiency/AppartementAutomation/readme.md

 ## why appartement automation
-appartement automation is created to automatically prepare a folder to send to the agency for renting an appartement
+appartement automation is created to automatically prepare a folder to send to the agency for renting an appartement.

 ## prep
 in the same directory as your exe/ahk file, create: